 - Bonus efficiency tip- liquidate your inventory by looking for buyers online

-It’s also a good practice to manage your cash flow better to avoid taking out too many short-term loans or taking out loans in general too frequently.
+It’s also a good practice to manage your cash flow better to avoid taking out too many short-term business loans or taking out loans in general too frequently.
 Here’s a full guide on managing your cash flow better.

 Real-life SME Experiences